fyne-io/developer.fyne.io/api/v2.4/uri.md

 	fmt.Stringer

 	// Extension should return the file extension of the resource
-	// (including the dot) referenced by the URI.
-For example, the
+	// referenced by the URI.
+For example, the Extension() of
-	// Extension() of 'file://foo/bar.baz' is '.baz'.
-May return an
+	// 'file://foo/bar.baz' is 'baz'.
+May return an empty string if the
-	// empty string if the referenced resource has none.
+	// referenced resource has none.
 	Extension() string

 	// Name should return the base name of the item referenced by the URI.